postechDNN/postechDNN/dnn/NearestNeighbor/EpsGraph/README.md

 # Epsilon-Graph(EG)

 ## About EG
-It is a graph-based structure that supports approximate nearest neighbor queries in the plane.
+It is a graph-based structure that supports dynamic approximate nearest neighbor queries in the plane.
 To be concrete, given background data (P, O, ɛ), it returns k approximate nearest neighbors of p∈P for a given query (p, k), where
   P := set of points in the plane,
   O := set of polygonal obstacles, and